WICG/navigation-api/README.md

 // Logs 1, 2, 3 as that branch of the tree gets pruned.
 ```

-This can be useful for cleaning up any information in secondary stores, such as `sessionStorage` or caches, when we're guaranteed to never reach those particular history entries again.
+This event can be useful for cleaning up any information in secondary stores, such as `sessionStorage` or caches, when we're guaranteed to never reach those particular history entries again.

 ### Current entry change monitoring